suredone/qdone/README.md

     --prefix string        Prefix to place at the front of each SQS queue name [default: qdone_] --fail-suffix string   Suffix to append to each queue to generate fail queue name [default: _failed] --region string        AWS region for Queues [default: us-east-1] -q, --quiet            Turn on production logging.
-Automatically set if stdout is not a tty.
+Automatically set if stderr is not a tty.
     -v, --verbose          Turn on verbose output.
-Automatically set if stdout is a tty.
+Automatically set if stderr is a tty.
     -V, --version          Show version number
     --help                 Print full help message.